Local SEO 101: How to Get Your Business on the First Page of Google

 - Business Citations: Your business citations, meaning your business address, name and other information are consistent.

-- On-Page SEO: Traditional SEO signals, such as the use of keywords and headings and having an adequate number of words on the page, also influence rankings.
+- On-Page SEO: Following traditional SEO best practices, such as the use of keywords and headings and having an adequate number of words on the page, also influence rankings.

 - Links: Just like traditional SEO, links pointing back to your website will also help your local search rankings.